 Where to stay in Barolo

-There are more options than you might imagine, though not all of them are in the town itself.
+There are more options than you might imagine, though not all of them are in the Barolo village itself.
 Here is a great list of accommodations.
-Also, Valerie Quintanilla offers custom tours and guidance on all things Barolo.
-Check out her article with recommendations for a variety of places to stay.
+Booking.com is also a good option.

 Prefer to wake up with the roosters over an alarm clock?
 Then try staying at an agriturismo.
 What is it?
 An agriturismo is a working farm with some rooms used for accommodations.
 Usually, the owner or farmer also lives there, or at least in the area.
 I think it’s a great way to get to know the area more intimately.
 If you’re looking for 5-star luxury, this would not be the place.
 Sometimes even wifi is hard to get.
 But what you lack in wifi connections is more than made up for by the fresh food, usually grown on the farm.

 I stayed at Ca San Ponzio, just four kilometers from the town of Barolo.
-Ca San Ponzio has been in the same family for several generations and is owned and managed by two affable brothers, Maurizio and Luciano.
+Family-owned for several generations, today Ca San Ponzio is owned and managed by two affable brothers, Maurizio and Luciano.

 Each morning a lovely breakfast with plenty of fresh fruit, homemade flourless hazelnut cake, and an assortment of regional cheeses and meats are available, along with fresh coffee and an assortment of cereals, juices, and occasionally boiled eggs.